Trhovište

-Trhovište (Vásárhely) is a village and municipality in Michalovce District in the Kosice Region of eastern Slovakia.
+Trhovište (Vásárhely) is a village and municipality in Michalovce District in the Košice Region of eastern Slovakia.

 History

-In historical records the village was first mentioned in 1220 as 'Vasarhel'.
+In historical records the village was first mentioned in 1220 as Vasarhel.

 Geography

-The village lies at an elevation of 130 metres (425 ft) and covers an area of 12.562 km² (4.850 mi²).
+The village lies at an elevation of 130 metres (425 ft) and covers an area of 12.562 km2 (4.850 mi2).
 The municipality has a population of about 1825 people.